mmaxwu/cs/_posts/2023-04-29-AP_computers_networks.md

 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz: M1 Chip
+- Processor GHz: Intel Chip
 - Memory in GB: 8 GB
 - Storage in GB: 245.11 GB
 - OS: Ventura 13.0.1